danmurf/CI-MY_Output/README.md

 ##Installation

-Copy the MY_Output.php to your `application/core` folder.
+Copy the `MY_Output.php` file to your `application/core` folder.
 Assuming your config is still set to use the default 'MY_' prefix for library extensions, the library will be automatically loaded.
 If not, you will need to amend the MY_Output.php file name and class name appropriately.

 ##Clearing a cached path